 The idea of a library in Oakfield began in 1877 with a group of area youths.
 Funds to establish a library were raised with donations from civic groups and by sponsoring dances.

 The library officially opened on June 1, 1878.
 It was located in the rear of Henry Cornell's store, and Mr. Cornell served several years as Oakfield's first librarian.
 The library held 134 book volumes that first year.
-Dime socials were held to raise money and keep it going.
+Dime socials were held to raise money to pay expenses in addition to the dues that were required to be a member of the association.
 H.D.
 Hitt was integral in getting the project off the ground, and served as the first president of the Library Association.
-Dues were required to be a member of the association.
 Today the streets in Oakfield bear names of many who played a part in the forming of the library, including Filbey, Hubbard, Putnam, Whlte and Gilson.

 In 1892, the Library Association disbanded, and the books were transferred to the care of the Epworth League.
 The books were stored in the basement of the Methodist church.

 In 1899, the first public library was started.
 Named Oakfield Free Library, it was the first library in Fond du Lac County that was located in an unincorporated village.
 The effort was spearheaded by Dr. J.W.
 Burns who served as library board president for the first 12 years.
 Again H.D.Hitt was involved in the transfer of control of the library from the Epworth League to the Oakfield Free Library.
 In 1903 when Oakfield became an incorporated village, it took control of the library.
 It was moved into the former shoe repair shop.
 It was located across the street from the present location.
 In 1912, a new village hall was constructed.
 With two stories, the library had a new home on the first floor with the fire department, and the village hall on the second floor.
 The library was opened to all town of Oakfield residents as well as all students and teachers of the high school in 1913.
 This was home for the library for many years.